dkrgn/bolk/README.md

 WHERE id = ?
 ```
 13. Now you have two emails, for employee and for admin, with their passwords being hashed.

+>**Note**:
+> Regarding the css styling.
+This project uses css framework called Tailwind.
+In order to use it and have a beautiful styling, follow [this](https://tailwindcss.com/docs/installation) link to check for its documentation and guide of how to install it.
 ### Interface functionality:

 As it was said earlier, the application has 2 roles, namely 'Employee' and 'Admin'.